 - When did the expense occur and how much did it cost?

 - What was the business purpose?

 Another important component of that second requirement is to require employees to provide adequate substantiation within a “reasonable” amount of time.
-Usually the IRS considers “60 days after expenses are paid or incurred” to be a reasonable amount of time.
+Usually, the IRS considers “60 days after expenses are paid or incurred” to be a reasonable amount of time.

-expense to be returned to the company within a "reasonable amount of time".
+The third requirement requires you as an employee to ensure your employees return any excess amounts that were paid to them for the legitimate business expense to be returned to the company within a “reasonable amount of time“.

 The IRS usually considers “120 days after expenses are paid or incurred” to be a reasonable amount of time.

-- Although the tax law does not specifically require your accountable reimbursement plan to be in writing, it is advisable to have a written plan outlining all aspects of your reimbursement arrangement on file.
+- Although the tax law does not specifically require your accountable expense reimbursement policy to be in writing, it is advisable to have a written plan outlining all aspects of your reimbursement arrangement on file.
 If you are a corporation is advisable to include your “approved” accountable plan in your official records.

 - You have three options in paying your employees for legitimate business expenses with an accountable reimbursement plan.
 You can reimburse the employee for their purchase; give them an advancement no more than 30 days before the expense; or pay for their business expenses directly.

 - You cannot give the leftover funds in your accountable reimbursement plan to any staff member at the end of the year!
 It would null and void your whole policy.
 You would then be required to include all reimbursements for the year on every employees’ W-2s as taxable income.